 - Made in the USA

-- Best suited for puppies only
+- Only for small puppies

-2. Benebone Wishbone Durable Dog Chew Toy Small
+2. Benebone Wishbone Chew Toy Small

 - Made in the USA